j55blanchet/motion-haptic-feedback/esp8266-firmware/README.md

 Recommended: use VSCode and the Pymakr extension.
 Tutorial on using this extension is available [here](https://randomnerdtutorials.com/micropython-esp32-esp8266-vs-code-pymakr/#connecting).
 * In particular, you can use the "run this file" and "upload project" commands.
+* Edit `pymakr.json` to include "Silicon Labs" as an autoconneect_comport_manufacturer.

 ## Pinout